Key Features

 Portfolio approach

-Innovate UK want to fund a variety of projects across the two stages of the competition which focus on different technologies, markets, technological maturities, strand or themes and geographical regions.
+Innovate UK want to fund a variety of projects across the three strands of the competition, different technologies, markets, technological maturities, geographical regions and research categories.
 Innovate UK call this a portfolio approach.

 Your project must: